 The movement against gender based violence recognizes that violence is a learned, gendered, and institutionally supported behavior, and targets the sources of violence rather than accepting the world as it is.
-It must also address issues of racism, classism, and hetero-sexism in order to effectively confront the gender-informed violence and oppression that affect the lives of men and women.
+It must also address issues of racism, classism, and hetero-sexism in order to effectively confront the gender-informed violence and oppression that affect the lives of all people.
 To do so, the feminist movement aims to re-frame masculinity, combat patriarchy, foster social justice, engage in activism and media advocacy to change social norms, influence commercial sectors, and impact public policy.

 Men Against Violence Groups

 There are many men’s organizations that are powerfully contributing to the movement to end men’s violence against women, nonbinary and genderqueer individuals.
 Check out these national men’s organizations that support the feminist movement to end violence against women:

 - National Organization for Men Against Sexism (NOMAS)